Knee pain after sports: is this normal?

 During exertion, the body undergoes significant stress, sometimes several times its own body weight.
 This stress is even greater in high-impact sports or sports involving changes of direction.

-That's why a knee pain after exercise can occur when the joint is overstressed or improperly prepared.
+This is why knee pain after sports can occur when the joint is overstressed or poorly prepared.

 Normal pain or a warning sign?